This could happened for few reasons:

 Green dots are important and cannot be hidden.

-If you get correct blend with pure white, red green and blue, but not with Dark Orange, Sky Blue or Purple, this is mostly caused by the projectors color mode.
-Try to change parameters in projector.
-For example, try the "cinema" mode, disable Eco or dynamic brightness, white temperature, etc…
+If you get the correct blend with pure white, red, green, and blue, but not with Dark Orange, Sky Blue, or Purple, this is mostly caused by the projector's color mode or lamp aging.
+Try to change parameters in projectors.
+For example, try the "cinema" mode, disable Eco or dynamic brightness, white temperature, etc.

-Sometime it's just impossible to have a perfect blend for all colors with some projectors.
-In this case, adjust the blend with a bright still frame of your main movie to get best results.
+Sometimes it's just impossible to have a perfect blend for all colors with some projectors.
+In this case, adjust the blend with a bright still frame of your main movie to get the best results.

 This could happen for one or many of these reasons:

-⇒ Some display drivers use the "limited color space" by default, which restrain RGB values between 16-235:
+⇒ Some display drivers use the "limited color space" by default, which restrains RGB values between 16-235:

 → Change the color space to "Full 0-255" could help.